 Replacing old or worn wrenches should also be factored in.
 Sometimes the cost of repairing a wrench can be a similar cost to the value of the wrench itself.
 So, if you find you're spending money on it every time it is checked, it may be worth investing in a new replacement wrench that is of good quality.

-Any torque wrench reading that is not within a +/-4% accuracy of the wrench setting does not comply with Australian Standard 4115-1993.
+Any torque wrench reading that is not within a +/-4% accuracy of the wrench setting does not conform to ISO 6789-1:2017.

 Calibration intervals set by national and international standards are either one year or 5000 cycles/clicks, whichever comes first.
 This may be too long in high usage applications or safety critical operations and more frequent checking and/or calibration may be necessary.